Election-Tech-Initiative/electionguard-cpp/README.md

 ### Build for Xamarin

 Wraps the android and ios build artifacts in a NuGet packge to be consumed from a Xamarin application (classic or forms)

+Must be executed on OSX to successfully built the iOS project.

 ```sh
 make build-netstandard